Storm Eowyn breaks Irish wind speed records

 A wind speed of 183kmh (114mph) brought by Storm Eowyn has been recorded in Ireland, the fastest since records began, Irish forecaster Met Eireann said.

-Residents across Ireland have been urged to stay at home as the entire island braces for the arrival of Storm Eowyn.
+Residents across Ireland and Northern Ireland have been urged to stay at home as the storm sweeps across the island.

+More than 800,000 homes and businesses north and south were without power on Friday morning.

-The top-level red warning for wind is in place in both Northern Ireland and the Republic of Ireland from early on Friday morning.
+The top-level red warning for wind came into effect in both Northern Ireland and the Republic of Ireland from early on Friday.

-Schools and colleges across Ireland are set to close and public transport come to a halt amid powerful gusts, with warnings of danger to life, fallen electric lines, damaged infrastructure and widespread power outages.
+Schools and colleges across the island are closed and public transport has come to a halt amid powerful gusts, with warnings of danger to life, fallen electric lines, damaged infrastructure and widespread power outages.

 Met Eireann reported that a gust of 183kmh had been recorded at Mace Head, Co Galway, at 5am, just above the previous record high of 182kmh (113mph) set in January 1945 in Foynes, Co Limerick.